valhallacoin/vhcaddrgen/README.md

 obtained manually with `git` and `dep` (create directories as needed):

 ```
-git clone https://github.com/decred/dcraddrgen $GOPATH/src/github.com/decred/dcraddrgen
+git clone https://github.com/valhallacoin/vhcaddrgen $GOPATH/src/github.com/valhallacoin/vhcaddrgen
-cd $GOPATH/src/github.com/decred/dcraddrgen
+cd $GOPATH/src/github.com/valhallacoin/vhcaddrgen
 ```

 To update an existing source tree, pull the latest changes and install the matching dependencies:

 ```
-cd $GOPATH/src/github.com/decred/dcraddrgen
+cd $GOPATH/src/github.com/valhallacoin/vhcaddrgen
 git pull
 ```

 **Building/Installing**:

 The `go` tool is used to build or install (to `GOPATH`) the project.
-Some example build instructions are provided below (all must run from the `dcraddrgen` project directory).
+Some example build instructions are provided below (all must run from the `vhcaddrgen` project directory).

-To build a `dcraddrgen` executable and install it to `$GOPATH/bin/`:
+To build a `vhcaddrgen` executable and install it to `$GOPATH/bin/`:

 ```
 go install
 ```

-To build a `dcraddrgen` executable and place it in the current directory:
+To build a `vhcaddrgen` executable and place it in the current directory:

 ```
 go build